-The bell ringers ring from 09.30 to 10.00 at the Parish Eucharist each Sunday.
+Every Sunday St James’ bells ring out from 9:30am, to herald the Parish Eucharist.
 They also ring for weddings, occasionally funerals, special services, festivals, and sometimes just for fun!
-The ringers meet every week to practice at about 19.30 on Thursday evenings.
+The ringers meet every week to practice at about 7:30pm on Thursday evenings.

 St. James is fortunate to have a peal of 8 bells in F (Tenor 11cwt, 3 qtrs, and 7 pounds).
 The bells were originally cast by Mears and Stainbank of Whitechapel and hung in 1875.
 Re-hung and re-tuned in 1989, St James’ has one of the nicer peals to both ring and listen to in the diocese.
 A sound control system allows the ringers to reduce the volume significantly for practices and other non-service ringing.